elmar-hinz/Ext/README.md

 It is important to understand, that `ext` stores the ter **user** name, the ter **version** and the ter upload **comment** into `ext_emconf.php` of the given extension.
-Once all this is prepared, it is a short call to upload:
+Once all is prepared to your liking, it is a short call to upload:

 ```sh
   ext upload 'password'